ancient-mystic-wonder/Pi-e-Recipes/README.md

-1) run clear-iptables first
+0) run cleanup.sh to be sure
-2) run pi-to-router
+1) run pi-to-router.sh
-3) script doesn't do ifdown ifup. do it manually.
+2) run run-hostapd.sh
-4) run run-hostapd
+3) (WIP) if you wish to undo, run cleanup.sh